Sinitax/LinuxWacomAreaMappingTool/README.md

 By default the settings will only stay in effect until reboot.
 To make the changes persistent, one must recover the last set values when the tablet is plugged in.

-There is an example `rc.local` file included in the data directory to demonstrate one possible implementation.
+There is an example `tablet-reset.sh` script included in the data directory which can be configured as a startup application.

 ### Dependencies